 3. Weight Management

-• Cigarette Smoking: Smoking can reduce sperm motility and increase the risk of DNA damage.
+Cigarette Smoking: Smoking decreases sperm motility while elevating the likelihood of DNA damage in sperm cells.
 Quitting smoking can significantly improve sperm health.

 Medical Interventions